-11.25 Beam Stripping (OPAL-cycl)
+11.25 Vacuum (OPAL-cycl)

-Beam stripping represents an abstract element that includes the necessary parameters to consider the interactions with the residual gas and the magnetic field of the cyclotron.
+Vacuum element represents the conditions and parameters to consider interactions with the residual gas and the magnetic field in a cyclotron.
 When the particle interacts, it is recorded in the file, which contains the time, coordinates and momentum of the particle at this moment.
 The particle could produce a new particle, changing the charge and mass.

-There are 7 parameters to describe beam stripping.
+There are 7 parameters to describe the vacuum space.